playi/pxt/docs/csp.md

 * Are there professional development opportunities or other training available for this curriculum?

->The professional development workshops for the 2021-2022 academic year have concluded.
-However, we will publish the schedule for Summer 2022 workshops in the Spring.
+>Free, online 4-day professional development workshops are held every summer to support this curriculum.
+The dates for the Summer workshops are published in the Spring.
 Join the [Microsoft MakeCode AP CSP Forum](https://forum.makecode.com/c/ap-cs-principles/23) to be notified of the upcoming workshops.

+* What is included in the curriculum?

+>The **Microsoft MakeCode AP CS Principles** curriculum includes daily PowerPoints with guided notes for the teacher, Word documents for student handouts, and a OneNote notebook that teachers can use to create a Class Notebook where they distribute files directly to students.
+The curriculum also has vocabulary quizzes, short answer quizzes, and answer keys with solutions for all materials.
+You can download the Educator Materials from https://microsoft.github.io/makecode-csp.
+To access these materials, teachers must have a verified teacher GitHub account.
+Consult the [GitHub Teacher Verification Instructions](/github-teacher-verification) for how to obtain a verified teacher GitHub account.

 * How is the curriculum graded/assessed?